attilasomogyi/asterisk-configuration-files/CONTRIBUTING.md

 #### Addressing review feedback

-If we ask for changes via code reviews then:
+If the Project asks for changes on code reviews then:

 1. Make the required updates to the code.

 2. Re-run the test suites to ensure tests are still passing.

-3. Create a fixup commit and push to your GitHub repository (this will update your Pull Request):
+3. Create a fixup commit and push to your GitHub repository (this going to update your Pull Request):

    ```shell